MaxyZhu75/Maxleo-Online-Store/Lab1/README.md

 ## Evaluation
-A simple load test and performance measurements have been performed by us.
+A load test and performance measurements have been performed by us.
 The goal here is understand how to perform load tests on distributed applications and understand performance.
 Deploy more than one more client process and have each one make concurrent requests to the server.
 The clients should be running on a different machine than the server.
 Measure the latency seen by the client for different types of requests, such as query and buy.